jtl-transit/rove/docs/source/backend.rst

 :py:attr:`.input_paths` for where the input files are stored (be careful with changing the :py:attr:`.output_paths` attribute, since that might impact file loading on the frontend), or a customized :py:meth:`.generate_date_list` method that defines how the date list is selected.

-Load and Validate Input Data
+Loading and Validation of Input Data
 ------------
 Then, depending on the ``DATA_OPTION``, the backend processes the GTFS and optinally AVL data using the :py:class:`.GTFS` and :py:class:`.AVL` objects.
 Each data class contains methods that are responsible for loading the raw data from a file path, as well as validating the loaded raw data